- Assessor's Office

 - Town Court

 - Youth and Recreation Department

 The Town of Amherst Residents Recycle CLEAN!

 CClean and rinse out all plastic containers!
-It is vital that we all try to reduce contamination levels to help the environment!
+It is suggested that we recycle 1’s and 2’s only at this time.
+It’s vital that we all try to help with contamination levels which keeps our material viable for renewal and that helps us help the environment!

-LLeave out any colored glass!
-Colored glass is no longer recommended for curbside pick-up since it’s hard to recycle, you may take colored glass to various private recycling centers around Town for better opportunities.
+LLook for glass recycling alternatives!
+Colored glass is no longer recommended for curbside pick-up since it’s virtually impossible to recycle using current methods.
+We ask that you take colored glass to various private recycling centers (WNYBICS) who may accept it.

 EEmpty cardboard boxes of all plastic wrap, film, and Styrofoam! before breaking them down.
 Extra cardboard can be placed next to your tote.